neeravporiya02/Flaunt_For_Git/client/README.md

 # Flaut
- Flaunt Website code resides here
+ Flaunt Website code resides here and the final documentations